Open 7 days a week, 10am-5pm

 Fall: 7 days a week, 10am-5pm

-General admission for a self-guided visit is as follows:
+General admission for a self-guided visit:

 The Museum is fully accessible to people in wheelchairs.
 Food and drink are not permitted.
 Photos may be taken throughout the Museum, except as noted.